 In and Out

 “With the rope handles in each hand, find your regular jump first.
 Keeping your rhythm, move your feet out and in like you would a jumping jack.
-Do 8 regular jumps, 18 in-and-outs, and then back to 8 regular jumps—3 times through.”
+Do eight regular jumps, 18 in-and-outs, and then back to eight regular jumps—three times through.”

 Good for: Working your entire body—but the in-and-out movement targets your inner and outer thighs.